Smash Products of Calabi-Yau Algebras by Hopf Algebras: Basic definitions and conventions

-Many proofs in this article consist of checking a structure of (dg) (bi-)module on a given (complex of) vector space(s).
-For the sake of simplicity, these verifications omit the obvious quantifiers, they (implicitely) use lower case letters for elements in a space named with the corresponding upper case letter ($x\in X$, $y\in Y$, \emph{etc.}).
+For the sake of simplicity, the verifications of module structures omit the obvious quantifiers and use implicitly lower case letters for elements in a space named with the corresponding upper case letter ($x\in X$, $y\in Y$, \emph{etc.}).
 Also $h,k,\ell$ always denote elements of $H$, whereas $a,b$ always denote homogeneous elements of $A$.
-Some equalities are presented as ``identities'', they may involve parameters ($a$, $h$, $d$, \emph{etc.}) and it is always implicit that they hold true for all possible values of these ($\forall a\in A$, $\forall h\in H$, $\forall d\in D$, \emph{etc.}).
-Finally, the verifications relative to the differentials of the involved complexes are omitted unless they are not straightforward.
+As for the equalities presented as ``identities'', and which may involve parameters ($a$, $h$, $d$, \emph{etc.}), it is implicit that they hold true for all possible values of the parameters ($\forall a\in A$, $\forall h\in H$, $\forall d\in D$, \emph{etc.}).